MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 ##### Q7.
 Can the data contain double-byte characters?

 A7  Yes.
 The data can include double-byte characters, such as Japanese characters.
 If you are uploading a .csv file, it must first be saved as a UTF-8 encoded file.
 Otherwise, you can upload organizational data in an .xlsx file.
-To format rows in .csv files, see [Use only valid values and formats](../setup/format-data-for-upload.md#use-only-valid-values-and-formats-1).
+To format rows in .csv files, see [Use only valid values and formats](../setup/format-data-for-upload.md#use-only-valid-values-and-formats-1).-->

--->

-## Use Workplace Analytics
+## Use advanced insights

 ### Meeting exclusions